Fogelman Law Firm

 • Contact Us

-Dissolution basics in Ohio
+Dissolution Basics in Ohio

 Dissolution petitions are signed by both spouses and the parties jointly ask the court to terminate their marriage, divide their assets, split their debts, and address the manner in which the spouses share time with any children.